Chicago Loop: South Loop

-Dearborn Station at the south end of Printers Row, is the oldest train station still standing in Chicago; it has been converted to retail and office space.
-Most of the area south of Ida B. Wells Drive between Lake Michigan and the Chicago River, excepting Chinatown, is referred to as the South Loop.
+Most of the area south of Ida B. Wells Drive between Lake Michigan and the Chicago River, except Chinatown, is called the South Loop.
 Perceptions of the southern boundary of the neighborhood have changed as development spread south, and the name is now used as far south as 26th Street.

 The neighborhood includes former railyards that have been redeveloped as new-town-in-town such as Dearborn Park and Central Station.
 Former warehouses and factory lofts have been converted to residential buildings, while new townhouses and highrises have been developed on vacant or underused land.
+Dearborn Station at the south end of Printers Row, is the oldest train station still standing in Chicago; it has been converted to retail and office space.
 A major landowner in the South Loop is Columbia College Chicago, a private school that owns 17 buildings.

 South Loop is zoned to the following Chicago Schools: South Loop School and Phillips Academy High School.
 Jones College Prep High School, which is a selective enrollment prep school drawing students from the entire city, is also located in the South Loop.

 The South Loop was historically home to vice districts, including the brothels, bars, burlesque theaters, and arcades.
 Inexpensive residential hotels on Van Buren and State Street made it one of the city's Skid Rows until the 1970s.
 One of the largest homeless shelters in the city, the Pacific Garden Mission, was located at State and Balbo from 1923 to 2007, when it moved to 1458 S. Canal St.

 Historic Michigan Boulevard District

-The Loop also contains the Chicago Landmark Historic Michigan Boulevard District, which is the section of Michigan Avenue opposite Grant Park and Millennium Park.
+The Loop contains the Chicago Landmark Historic Michigan Boulevard District, which is the section of Michigan Avenue opposite Grant Park and Millennium Park.

 Historical images and current architecture of the Chicago Loop can be found in Explore Chicago Collections, a digital repository made available by Chicago Collections archives, libraries and other cultural institutions in the city.

 Loop Retail Historic District

 The Loop Retail Historic District is a shopping district within the Chicago Loop community area in Cook County, Illinois, United States.
-It is bounded by Lake Street to the north, Ida B. Wells Drive to the south, State Street to the west and Wabash Avenue to the east.
+It is bounded by Lake Street to the north, Ida B. Wells Drive to the south, State Street to the west, and Wabash Avenue to the east.
 The district has the highest density of National Historic Landmark, National Register of Historic Places and Chicago Landmark designated buildings in Chicago.
 It hosts several historic buildings including former department store flagship locations Marshall Field and Company Building (now Macy's at State Street), and the Sullivan Center (formerly Carson, Pirie, Scott and Company Building).